 The climate is sunny and comfortable year-round and is one of the most popular surfing spots in California.
-Huntington Beach has retained a few of the vestiges of the 60s when surfing was the topic of movies and music, while a developing into a popular tourist spot, attracting millions of beachgoers every year.
+Huntington Beach had retained a few of the vestiges of the 60s when surfing was the topic of movies and music while developing into a popular tourist spot, attracting millions of beachgoers every year.

 1. Park Bench Café’ Central Park